Chengdu Metro: Line 3

 Line 3 runs in a northeast–southwest direction from Chengdu Medical College to Shuangliu West Station.
-The total length is 49.85 km.
 Phase 1 of this line began construction on 28 April 2012, and opened on 31 July 2016.
 It was Chengdu's final line to use the lower capacity type B trains, subsequent lines favoring the longer and wider Type A cars.
 Line 3's color is magenta.